Return to the main gate

 It Takes Work!

-Starting your own coven is not like starting a local Bridge Club.
+Starting your own group or coven is not like starting a neighborhood card game that gets together once a month.
 It takes a lot of work and effort.
 It takes time and dedication.
 This isn't something you can do by calling up 3 friends, practicing together and proclaiming yourselves as a coven.
 That's great for hollywood movies, but it's not practical or successful for planning an organized coven or clan.
 If you're prepared for the dedication and planning it will take, and ready to put forth the effort, you can make your dream of coven leadership a reality.
+Keep in mind the key's to success are being organized, planning, dedication and ability (your knowledge and wisdom).
+If you can do these things, you can be successful.

 If you would like an example of a gathering Clan, visit The Forest Moon section of PagansPath.